 The lowest rainforest layer is known as the forest floor, which receives the least amount of sunlight and rain.
 Very few types of plants thrive on the forest floor, but there is an abundance of grasses and shrubs.
 Decomposition occurs in this layer, recycling nutrients into the soil for vegetation in other layers to use.
 Despite having the least amount of plant life and food sources available in comparison to other rainforest layers, ground-dwelling animals can still be found here.

 In the rainforests of Asia, Malayan tigers thrive among any concealing greenery they can find, which aids in stalking prey, such as deer and boar, and helping to stay hidden from potential danger.
 For the big cats, poaching for skins and the capture of cubs for the illegal pet trade, as well as deforestation for the harvesting of palm oil are major threats that have caused the species to become critically endangered.
-The Zoo’s three Malayan tigers, dad Christopher and 3-year-old cubs Stubbley and Osceola, can be found along the Asia – Trail of the Tiger.
+The Zoo’s three Malayan tigers, dad Christopher and sons Stubbley and Osceola, can be found along the Asia – Trail of the Tiger.

 The largest spider in the world by mass and size, with an average body size of nearly five inches and a leg span of up to 11 inches, can be found in the rainforests of South America.
 The Goliath birdeater is a species of tarantula that, despite its name, doesn’t actually eat birds that often.
 They mostly eat mice, frogs, lizards and invertebrates.
 Although they like to burrow under rocks and tree roots, birdeaters will also seek shelter from flooding rains by climbing to the emergent layer of the rainforest.
 The Zoo’s Goliath birdeater can be found in the World of Reptiles and Friends.